Tzur1234/JS-Projects/README.md

 Features:
 1. Add new tasks
 2. dleate a specific task or all of the tasks
-3. The data is being updated שמירת התרגום synchronicity in the local storage
+3. The data is being updated
+synchronicity in the local storage

 Through the project I have learned about two important asspects : DOM and LocalStorage